duthied/Free-Friendika/doc/Making-Friends.md

 You can also reply to them from within Friendica.

 People can also become friends with you from other networks.
-If a friend of yours has an identi.ca account, they can become friends with you by putting your Friendica Identity Address into their identi.ca subscription dialog box.
+If a friend of yours has an GNU Social account, they can become friends with you by putting your Friendica Identity Address into their GNU Social subscription dialog box.
 A similar mechanism is available for Diaspora members, by putting your identity address into their search bar.

-Note: Some versions of StatusNet software may require the full URL to your profile and may not work with the identity address.
+Note: Some versions of GNU Social software may require the full URL to your profile and may not work with the identity address.

 Notification
 ---